raspberrypilearning/experimentai-project2/en/step_5.md

 --- /collapse ---

-+ The readouts are blank: your program hasn’t found a song on the music database.
+**The readouts are blank:** your program hasn’t found a song on the music database.

-+ The readouts show information about the song, artist and album: your program is playing a song, but you can’t hear it.
+**The readouts show information about the song, artist and album:** your program is playing a song, but you can’t hear it.

+ --- collapse ---
+ ---
-**Your program hasn’t found a song on the music database:**
+ title: Your program hasn’t found a song on the music database
+ ---

 + Have you correctly spelled the genre you want to search?
 Misspellings will result in your search returning nothing.
 + Have you inserted the genre bubble in the random song from genre block?
 It should look like this: